<?xml version="1.0" encoding="UTF-8"?>

 <title>On the road to Bandol</title>

-<atom:link href="http://javacard.vetilles.com/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://javacard.vetilles.com/feed/" rel="self" type="application/rss+xml" />

 <description>A weblog on Java Card, security, and other things personal</description>